 New York, NY 10001

 The mission of the Disability Studies Program is to develop leaders who will improve the lives of people with disabilities.
 In a welcoming and hospitable environment, students are taught to think about disability in a social, cultural and political context, and to conduct research, apply theory, and advocate for inclusion, access and opportunities for disabled people.

 Graduates of the MA in Disability Studies will be able to:

-- Analyze disability experience, both individual and social, and the models used to frame disability.
+- Analyze disability experience, both individual and societal, using a multidisciplinary approach.